-If you are involved in a Child Protective Services (CPS) investigation it is not always possible for you to be able to interact and discipline your children to the degree that you would like.
-When CPS becomes a part of your life it is because some person has made an allegation of abuse or neglect against you.
+If you are involved in a Child Protective Services (CPS) investigation, it is not always possible for you to interact and discipline your children to the degree that you would like.
+When CPS becomes a part of your life, it is because some person has made an allegation of abuse or neglect against you.
 When that occurs, CPS has within its power the ability to remove your child from your home if it believes that doing so would be in your child’s best interests.

-In order to have visitation time with your children after this, it is likely that CPS will insist that those periods of visitation be supervised.
+To have visitation time with your children after this, it is likely that CPS will insist that those periods of visitation be supervised.
 This means that another adult will be present throughout the time that you share with your child.
-As your case proceeds it is possible that your visitation would be changed to be unsupervised but for now, you will need to show CPS that you are capable of spending time with your child without placing your child at risk of being harmed.
+As your case proceeds, it is possible that your visitation would be changed to be unsupervised, but for now, you will need to show CPS that you are capable of spending time with your child without placing your child at risk of being harmed.

 Depending on the part of Texas where you live, you will likely have supervised visits with your child at a CPS field office.
-Your child’s foster family or the person who is caring for your child (friend or family member of yours) will bring your child to this visit.
-CPS will not provide you with transportation so you will need to work that out in advance.
+Your child’s foster family or the person caring for your child (friend or family member of yours) will bring your child to this visit.
+CPS will not provide you with transportation, so you will need to work that out in advance.
 Do not plan on having just one option for transportation.
-If your ride to the visit has to go in for work or has a sick child to take care of then you will need to find another way to make it for the visitation session.
+If your ride to the visit has to go in for work or has a sick child to take care of, you will need to find another way to make it for the visitation session.

 Other people involved in your CPS case may watch your interactions with your child as well.
 For example, a Court Appointed Special Advocate (CASA) may observe your visits as well.
 He or she is not a lawyer but is a volunteer from the community brought into your case to observe the relationship that you have with your child.
 Their observations can then be testified to in court.
-Since you do not know who is watching you it is crucial that you always behave appropriately.
+Since you do not know who is watching you, you must always behave appropriately.
 Do not let frustrations or other emotions get in the way of what can be a great opportunity bond with your child.

-Even though CPS may have temporary conservatorship rights over your child you are still responsible for their basic needs while he or she is with you.
-Diapers, wipes and a change of clothes are all wise things to bring with you to visitation sessions.
+Even though CPS may have temporary conservatorship rights over your child, you are still responsible for their basic needs while he or she is with you.
+Diapers, wipes, and clothes change all wise things to bring with you to visitation sessions.
 Lastly, it is a good idea to put your cell phone in the glove box or center console of your vehicle while you are inside visiting with your child.
-We all get tempted from time to time when it comes to looking at social media instead of devoting all of your attention to your kids.
+We all get tempted from time to time when looking at social media instead of devoting all of your attention to your kids.
 Doing so during a supervised visitation session would not be a good idea at all.

 Maintain a positive attitude during a supervised visit

 Nobody is going to argue with you that supervised visits are not ideal.
-It is weird to have another person looking at you while you are trying to interact and bond with your child.
+It is weird to have another person looking at you while trying to interact and bond with your child.
 It may be weeks between the times that you are even able to see your child.
 This can add to the awkward nature of the interaction.
 With that said, these visits are all you have right now.
-Take advantage of the time that you are given and it is likely that you will be awarded more time as your case proceeds.
+Take advantage of the time you are given, and you will likely be awarded more time as your case proceeds.

-Rules of supervised visitation are very easy to follow
+Rules of supervised visitation are straightforward to follow.

 It’s not like you will be told how to play with your child during a supervised visit.
 However, there are unwritten rules that you will need to follow to get the maximum amount of benefit from each session.
-For instance, you should always check in with your caseworker on the day prior to your scheduled visitation session to make sure that the visit is going to occur as scheduled.
-It could happen that your child is ill, the foster family cannot bring him or her or the caseworker will not be able to be present.
+For instance, you should always check in with your caseworker on the day before your scheduled visitation session to ensure that the visit is going to occur as scheduled.
+Your child might be ill, the foster family cannot bring him or her, or the caseworker will not be present.
 In those instances, you may need to be flexible with rescheduling the visit.

-Next, you need to be on time to these visitation sessions.
-You need to be honest with yourself as far as whether or not you are likely to arrive late.
-If you are constantly late to appointments, I would recommend that you do whatever you can to leave early for these visits.
+Next, you need to be on time for these visitation sessions.
+It would help if you were honest with yourself regarding whether you are likely to arrive late.
+If you are constantly late to appointments, I recommend that you do whatever you can to leave early for these visits.
 You are making a lot of other people wait for you.
-When your relationship with your child hangs in the balance it is not smart to have these other people involved in your case become frustrated with you on a regular basis.
+When your relationship with your child hangs in the balance, it is not smart to have these other people involved in your case become frustrated with you regularly.

 Finally, you should attend every scheduled visitation session.
 No excuses.
-If you are sick or injured or have an emergency come up that is understandable, and you should not be expected to attend in those very limited circumstances.
-Otherwise, you should plan on attending each session.
+If you are sick or injured or have an emergency come up, that is understandable, and you should not be expected to attend those minimal circumstances.
+Otherwise, it would help if you plan on attending each session.
 Remember- if you cannot be counted on to attend supervised visits for your child.
 It is unlikely that you will be given more time to spend with him or her as your case proceeds.
-You may know that you are a great parent who can be trusted but CPS may not know this.
+You may know that you are a great parent who can be trusted, but CPS may not know this.
 It is your responsibility to show them that.

 The importance of supervised visitation on your case

-The most important aspect of supervised visits in a CPS case is that your child is able to see you and spend time with you.
-Depending on the age and maturity of your child, he or she may not understand everything that is going on in your case.
+The most important aspect of supervised visits in a CPS case is that your child can see you and spend time with you.
+Depending on your child's age and maturity, he or she may not understand everything that is going on in your case.
 All he or she knows is that their ability to see you has decreased.
 With that kind of uncertainty in their lives, the stability that a visit with you can provide is incredibly important.
-Do not think that you are less of a parent or that you are less needed now that you are involved in a CPS case.
+Do not think that you are less of a parent or less needed now that you are involved in a CPS case.
 In fact, the opposite is true- you are needed now more than ever in their lives.